jssql1234/docs-sqlpay/docs/integration/vision/upskill/introduction.md

 :::

 :::danger[Warning]
-Participants will not receive any reward if they miss any session in a completion-based course.
+Participants will not receive any session reward if they miss any session in a completion-based course.
 :::

 <br/>